Your First Trip to North Maine Woods

 What to Bring

-- Full tank of gas (no gas stations inside)
+- Full tank of gas (fill up in the last town)

 - Firewood or plan to gather deadfall